polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-After evaluation of the above p5.lambda structure, your node-set would look like this
+After evaluation of the above p5.lambda structure, your node-set will look like this

 ```
 _data